-If the case isn't filed within these time periods, the court will almost certainly refuse to hear it.
-That's why, if you're running up against the statute of limitations or you have questions about how the deadline applies to your case, it's important to speak to an attorney who practices medical malpractice law in Nebraska.
+It's important to note that these deadlines are strictly enforced; if the case isn't filed within the applicable time period, the court will almost certainly refuse to hear it.
+That's why, if you're running up against the statute of limitations or you have questions about how the deadline applies to your case, it's essential to speak with an experienced Nebraska medical malpractice attorney.

 Under Nebraska law, a potential medical malpractice plaintiff must submit the proposed complaint to a medical review panel before filing the lawsuit (unless the injured patient actively waives the right to a panel review; in that case, the patient may proceed directly to court).
 The review panel process is intended to bring the parties together, present all of the facts in the case, and encourage the parties to settle the claim and avoid a lawsuit.

 A Nebraska medical review panel is typically composed of one attorney and three doctors licensed to practice medicine in the state.
 Once the panel is formed, its members will consider all of the relevant evidence—including medical records and witness testimony—and issue an opinion within 30 days.
 The panel's opinion will determine whether:

 The panel's opinion isn't binding, but it (or any report of a minority of the panel) can later be admitted in court.
 However, the panel's opinion isn't conclusive: Either side is free to call witnesses or present evidence that counters the panel's opinion.